kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ### Version Skew Strategy

-- **kube-apiserver**: Must be upgraded first to accept new API field
+- **kube-apiserver**: Must be upgraded first to accept the new `sharingAffinity` API field on `ResourceSlice`.
-- **kube-scheduler**: If scheduler is older, it ignores `sharingAffinity` (permissive)
+- **kube-scheduler**:
+  - A scheduler that understands this feature enforces `sharingAffinity`, tracks `AffinityStates`, and may conservatively mark devices with `AffinityStates[deviceID].Unknown == true` when effective affinity cannot be reconstructed.
+  - An older scheduler ignores `sharingAffinity`.
+In that skew case, placement may be overly permissive and the DRA driver remains the final safety backstop during `NodePrepareResources`.
-- **kubelet**: No changes required; kubelet doesn't interpret sharing affinity
+- **kubelet**: No changes required; kubelet does not interpret `sharingAffinity`.
-- **DRA driver**: Driver defines the field but doesn't enforce it; scheduler does
+- **DRA driver**:

-During skew, the worst case is permissive sharing (old scheduler ignores affinity).
-Drivers should handle conflicting configs at prepare time as a fallback.
+  - Drivers may publish `sharingAffinity` and may optionally surface current lock-related state for observability.
+  - Drivers must continue validating actual hardware compatibility at prepare time, especially during skew where an older scheduler may not enforce the affinity constraints.

+During version skew, the main outcomes are **permissive scheduling** by an older scheduler or **conservative filtering** by a newer scheduler when affinity state cannot be reconstructed.
+Both are operationally safe as long as the driver continues rejecting incompatible prepare-time configurations.

 ## Production Readiness Review Questionnaire